People

 Ivan Piacere

-I'm a Master's Student in Data Science at the University of Padua; the focus of my work is the evaluation of various automated methods for loci identification and decoding in point-cloud chromatin imaging data obtained from Single Molecule Localization Microscopy experiments and the implementation of such methods in CIMA.
-Before Data Science I completed a Bachelor's Degree in Computer Science at the same university.
+I obtained an MSc in Data Science at the University of Padua; the focus of my work within the Farabella lab is the evaluation of various automated methods for loci identification and decoding in point-cloud chromatin imaging data obtained from Single Molecule Localization Microscopy experiments and the implementation of such methods in CIMA.
+Before Data Science, I completed a Bachelor's Degree in Computer Science at the same university.
 In my spare time I like reading, playing tennis and watching 2000's tv shows.

 We have postdoc and PhD positions available.